Knitting patterns for wraps knit in beautiful unique designs that incorporate openwork. Most patterns are free. Updated 7/7/25

 Wavy Border Shawl

 A unique border of wavy border with peekaboo holes makes this crescent shaped garter stitch shawl a stunning statement piece.
 Great showcase for multicolor yarn.
 Designed for one skein of Fingering weight yarn, though adaptable other weights and more yarn.
 Multicolor Shawl designed by Ruth Michel.
-Pictured projects by designer and Bambergerin, who both used one skein of less.
 Available in English and German

 One Day At A Time